computational-psychology/computational-psychology-www/content/pages/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We are very happy to welcome our new group members `Yasin Mehmet Cifci <https://www.psyco.tu-berlin.de/cifci.html>`_ , `Poulami Ghosh <https://www.psyco.tu-berlin.de/ghosh.html>`_ , `Jakob Grünwald <https://www.psyco.tu-berlin.de/gruenwald.html>`_ , `Marie-Elisabeth Makohl <https://www.psyco.tu-berlin.de/makohl.html>`_  and `Annalena Katharina Schillen <https://www.psyco.tu-berlin.de/schillen.html>`_ to our group.
 Yasin Mehmet works for us as a Student research assistant.
 He works on brightness perception models.
 Poulami is a Master student.
 As part of her lab rotation she does experiment to investigate whether human brightness perception can be done with online experimental tools.
-Jakob and Annalena are Bachelor students.
+Jakob is a Bachelor student.
+In his Internship Jakob studies stochastic dependencies in scaling methods, in particular MLDS.
 Marie-Elisabeth works for us as a Student research assistant.
 She studies easy evaluation and comparison of brightness perception models.
+Annalena is a Bachelor student.

 ----